PushpitKumar/MarriagePrediction/README.md

 ### 8. App Implementation
 * Link: [MarriagePrediction](https://marriagepredictor99.herokuapp.com/)
 * The app asks for user to enter their Height(Cm), Religion, Caste and Mother-Tongue.
-Based on these input the age of marriage is predicted.
+Based on these inputs, the age of marriage is predicted.

 ![1](https://user-images.githubusercontent.com/83957848/121886360-eccf4e80-cd32-11eb-84b7-f4165144293a.JPG)

 ### 9. Drawbacks and Future Scope
 * A large amount of data was missing and had to be dropped because I could not find any other way of treating the missing values.
-* Some classifier algorithm can be applied to determine the missing data for categorical features.
+* Some classifier algorithm such as nearest neighbors can be applied to determine the missing data for categorical features.
 * Most of the records collected are from Indian background which may lead to biased results.
 * The app's front end has room for improvement using CSS or other styling techniques.
 * Model performance can be improved.

 ### 10. Credits
-I would like to thank [Ashok Veda](https://github.com/ashokveda) Sir and Datamites team for providing the dataset on their youtube channel whose work was taken as inspiration for successful completion of this project.
+I would like to thank [Ashok Veda](https://github.com/ashokveda) Sir and Datamites team for providing the dataset on their youtube channel, whose work was taken as inspiration for successful completion of this project.